 Partial hookup sites have picnic tables, electricity, water, and Wi-Fi.
 Most sites come with cement patios.

 “This is one of our favorite parks.
 It is lush and shady and this time we were parked along the creek.
 It is a well-maintained property.
 Interior roads and streets are gravel but wide.
 Have never used their laundry or bath facilities.
 The office staff is efficient and helpful.
 It is convenient to downtown Sedona and surrounding attractions.
 It’s dead quiet at night and dark sky is stunning.
 Mountain views too.
 I would caution that when walking your dogs at night early morning, wildlife is readily visible in the area They do have a nice, fenced dog park.
 We camped at Rancho Sedona RV Park in a motorhome.
-TerrySte877 on Campground Reviews.
+TerrySte877 on RV LIFE Campgrounds.